harshavardhanSDE/EcomStat/README.md

 >  `important` Do not forget to set the `HADOOP_HOME` variable in your shell, otherwise the installation produces error, requiring the variable.

+Now, let's explore what each and every configuration is about,

+`CORE-SITE.XML_fs.default.name=hdfs://namenode`: is depreceated in current version of hadoop, we've still added it for supporting legacy implementation.
+It is similar to `CORE-SITE.XML_fs.defaultFS=hdfs://namenode`: Which is the default file systems used.
+It is a URI that points to the `namenode` of the hadoop cluster, or other supported file system, such as cloud storage( eg: s3 ).
+The value of `fs.defaultFS` is usefull when using commands like `hdfs dfs -ls /` which without setting the option would look like `hdfs dfs -ls hdfs://namenode/`.

+`HDFS-SITE.XML_dfs.namenode.rpc-address=namenode:8020` : The namenode uses RPC ( remote procedure calls ) protocol to interact with clients and datanodes.
+Clients and Datanode sends requests to the namenode for operations like reading, writing and managing data.
+The Namenode listens on `namenode:8020` ( host and port ) for client and Datanode communication.

 The files `docker-compose.yaml` and `config` are ought to be in the same level in a directory, otherwise change the `.env_file` attribute in `docker-compose.yaml` to appropriate file location.

 Above `docker-compose.yaml` starts containers `hadoop_namenode_1`, `hadoop_datanode_1`, `hadoop_nodemanager_1`, and `hadoop_resourcemanager_1` with the specified hadoop version, which can be viewed by typing `docker ps`.